Residential Facilities Policies

 Guests and Visitors

 At the start of the academic year, roommates in undergraduate buildings are required to complete roommate agreement forms that outline basic expectations of all occupants of a particular room or suite.
 Guests are defined as individuals who are not assigned to the resident host's room.
 While the primary purpose of these spaces is to provide a safe and welcoming environment for learning, it is also a home.
-Roommates and/or suitemate(s) unable to reach a livable solution should work with Housing and Residence Life staff to mediate any conflicts.
+Roommates and/or suitemate(s) unable to reach a livable solution should work with HRL staff to mediate any conflicts.

 For properties associated with a Fraternity or Sorority, guests include members of the organization that are not assigned to live in the facility.